Role of Topology in Relaxation of One-Dimensional Stochastic Processes

-As an example, we consider an asymmetric random walk whose transition matrix is described in the wavenumber space as $H(k)=ae^{ik}+be^{-ik}-(a+b)$.
-The real-space representations of the Hamiltonians under COBC and SPOBC $H_\textrm{COBC}, H_\textrm{SPOBC}$ are as follows:
+As an example, we consider an asymmetric random walk whose transition matrix is described in the wavenumber space as $W(k)=ae^{ik}+be^{-ik}-(a+b)$.
+The real-space representations of the Hamiltonians under the COBC and the SPOBC $W_\textrm{COBC}, W_\textrm{SPOBC}$ are as follows:

-The bulk on-site terms are $\epsilon_n = -(a+b)$ in both $H_\textrm{COBC}$ and $H_\textrm{SPOBC}$, while the on-site terms at the edge sites, $\epsilon_1,\epsilon_N$ are different between $H_\textrm{COBC}$ and $H_\textrm{SPOBC}$ (Supplementary Fig.~\ref{fig: Boundary Conditions}):
+The bulk on-site terms are $\epsilon_n = -(a+b)$ in both $W_\textrm{COBC}$ and $W_\textrm{SPOBC}$, while the on-site terms at the edge sites, $\epsilon_1,\epsilon_N$ are different between $W_\textrm{COBC}$ and $W_\textrm{SPOBC}$ (Supplementary Fig.~\ref{fig: Boundary Conditions}):